southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-grow-tent.md

 It comes with metal bars that make sure that the tent is able to stand on its own at all costs.
 The strong metal poles give the tents the necessary stability for it to be able to stand with plants without toppling over.

-The material used on the tent is 600D and it is very much tear-proof.
+The material used in the tent is 600D and it is very much tear-proof.
 The viewing window makes it easy for you to see your plants without having to open up and disturb the environment already set.

 #### Pros